benjamingeer/benjamingeer/content/en/post/pandoc-arabic-howto.md

 ## Top-level directory

-Obsidian requires a directory that it calls a "vault", where you store your Markdown files.
+Obsidian expects you to put Markdown files in a directory tree that it configures as a "vault".
 You can have multiple vaults, but it stores its own configuration and plugins separately in each vault.

-Create a directory for a vault that will contain Arabic articles.
+Create a directory that will contain Arabic articles.
 In Obsidian, create a vault in that directory.
+This just means that it creates a hidden subdirectory called `.obsidian`; don't put anything in that subdirectory.

-I prefer to make a subdirectory for each article, and to keep shared configuration in the top-level directory of the vault.
+I prefer to make a subdirectory for each article, and to keep shared configuration in the top-level directory.

 ### Shared pandoc variables

-In the top-level directory of the vault, create a file `variables.md`, containing pandoc variables to be used for all the articles.
+In the top-level directory you created, create a file `variables.md`, containing pandoc variables to be used for all the articles.

 ```
 ---